IMAGE VIA @THESPOTDEN | INSTAGRAM

 We know, we know-—you’d rather be outside.
-But since the weather in the Mile High City doesn't always allow for that, sometimes you’ve got to take it inside.
+But since the weather in the Mile High City doesn't always allow for that, sometimes you’ve got to take your climb indoors.
 Luckily for us, Denver is full of climbing gyms to help train you for your first or your thousandth climb.

-Movement’s original Denver gym in Baker and newer Denver gym in RiNo are the siblings to the shining star that is Movement Boulder.
-Fortunately, your membership to one Movement gym gives you access to ALL Movement gyms.
+Movement’s original Denver gym in Baker and newer Denver gym in RiNo have joined the Earth Treks and Planet Granite family, meaning your membership gives you access to all three Movement + Climbing Fitness gyms.
 Movement’s massive and modern spaces offer state-of-the-art climbing and a schedule packed with fitness classes designed to get and keep you in shape for all of your adventures within and outside the walls of Movement.
 From climbing fitness to interval training, and indoor cycling to yoga, Movement builds some seriously well-rounded athletes.

 Give the ropes a rest, and try your hand at bouldering.
-With two Denver locations, Denver Bouldering Club gives you access to 10,000 feet of bouldering space and over 400 problems maintained daily at the Central location, and 7,500 square feet and more than 150 problems at the South location.
+Denver Bouldering Club gives you access to 11,500 square feet of bouldering space and more than 250 problems maintained daily at the Central location, and 7,500 square feet and more than 150 problems at the South location.
 Denver Bouldering Club also helps you take your indoor practice outside by offering a meet-up near Denver on the second Saturday of each month.
 And since we all need some balance in our lives, DBC hosts (free!) yoga; just check their website calendar because days and times are different for each location.